Lisa Miller (journalist)

 Lisa Miller (born 1963) is an American writer and journalist working for The New York Times.
-Formerly a contributing editor for New York, a senior editor of Newsweek and a religion columnist for The Washington Post, Miller is a Wilbur Prize-winning author and a commentator on religion, history, and religious faith.
+Formerly a contributing editor for New York magazine, a senior editor of Newsweek and a religion columnist for The Washington Post, Miller is a Wilbur Prize-winning author and a commentator on religion, history, and religious faith.

 She has written Newsweek cover stories on Barack Obama, Mitt Romney, and Sarah Palin, as well as several New York cover stories on social trends.

 Personal life

 Born in Cleveland, Ohio, Miller was raised in a secular Jewish home.
 She attended Oberlin College in Oberlin, Ohio, graduating in English in 1984.
 She worked at the Harvard Business Review, The New Yorker, and The Wall Street Journal.

 Miller was married to her husband in an interfaith ceremony performed by an Episcopalian priest who worked with a rabbi on the ceremony.
 After the birth of her daughter, Miller joined a Jewish temple for reasons of "blood and history and culture".
-She describes this religious community as a "progressive, inclusive congregation."
+She describes this religious community as a "progressive, inclusive congregation".